WhenGryphonsFly/hacks/PokemonPinballRubyAndSapphire/vanilla-probabilities.md

 * Latias is only eligible to appear on the Sapphire playfield.
 * Latios is only eligible to appear on the Ruby playfield.
-* Each event-exclusive Pokémon is only eligible to appear if (a) they are registered in the Pokédex as seen or caught, or (b) you have received their Pokédex entry via link cable.
+* Each event-exclusive Pokémon is only eligible to appear if (a) they are registered in the Pokédex as seen or caught and/or (b) you have received their Pokédex entry via link cable.

-Lastly, the game decides which eligible super-rare Pokémon will appear.
+Lastly, the game decides which of the eligible super-rare Pokémon will appear.
 The game does this by selecting the first eligible Pokémon in the following list that is not registered as caught in the Pokédex:

 * Latias
 * Latios